grownjs/grown/src/pages/docs.md

 });
 ```

-Those options are only accessible within the connection:
+Received options are accessible only within the connection:

 ```js
 server.mount((ctx, options) => {